-Jewelry should not be brought with you at the time of your surgical procedure, Items such as earrings, wedding rings, and necklaces should be removed and placed in a safe place.
+Jewelry should not be brought with you at the time of your surgical procedure.
+Items such as earrings, wedding rings, and necklaces should be removed and placed in a safe place.
+Do not bring your jewelry with you for your surgery.